 blotter.addText(text)

-Alias method for blotter.addTexts(text)
+Alias method for blotter.addTexts(text), see below.

 addTexts